smolquants/papr-review-2023-02/review/oracle-manipulation.md

 ## TL;DR

-- It is currently not possible within a "reasonable" timeframe to force a liquidation on the average paprMEME vault by manipulating the spot price on the paprMEME/WETH 1\% Uniswap V3 pool
+- It is currently not possible within a "reasonable" timeframe to force a liquidation auction on the average paprMEME vault by manipulating the spot price on the paprMEME/WETH 1\% Uniswap V3 pool
 - This is due to both the liquidation price being *outside* of the `MIN_TICK` price supported by the Uniswap pool implementation and the paprMEME `_targetMarkRatioMax` internal constant being set well.
 Given current numbers, the attacker would need to wait for an instance when the `updateTarget()` function hasn't been called in $\Delta t > 44$ days
+- Note that even if the attack were to be available, the attacker would still need to win the liquidation auction to make it worthwhile
 - Still, the amount of capital required to force the Uniswap pool to the `MIN_TICK` is finite given the lack of full-range liquidity provision in the pool
 - As backup protection against the extreme case where the cap can no longer protect paprMEME vaults from liquidation via manipulation, consider increasing the cost of attack to manipulate the underlying paprMEME/WETH pool by incentivizing liquidity provision across the full tick range
-- Should also consider making cron-like calls to the papr controller's `updateTarget()` function to keep $\Delta t$ relatively small, which helps eliminate the viability of this manipulation attack given the controller-imposed `_targetMarkRatioMax` cap.
+- Should also consider making cron-like calls to the papr controller's `updateTarget()` function to keep $\Delta t$ relatively small, which helps eliminate the viability of this manipulation attack given the controller-imposed `_targetMarkRatioMax` cap

 ## Manipulating the Uniswap Pool to Trigger Liquidations

 The attack is relatively simple and straightforward.
 The goal is to move the mark price on the Uniswap pool enough to alter the papr controller target price such that the vault closest to liquidation gets pushed past the max LTV allowed by the protocol, enabling liquidation of the vault.
-As the controller considers all debt *in PAPR terms* and uses the *target price* (i.e. internal controller price for the PAPR token) to convert from quote to PAPR terms when calculating collateral value backing the loan.
+As the controller considers all debt in PAPR terms and uses the target price (i.e. internal controller price for the PAPR token) to convert from quote to PAPR terms when calculating collateral value backing the loan.

 ### papr Math